AhmedElsherbini/Align2XL/README.md

 9- you want to draw a tree.dnd using python matplotlib

-10- you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just fasta for your conserved sequnec and xlsx file for variants with a grap which maps your mutations in the genome
+10- you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just fasta for your conserved sequnec and the variants as xlsx file with a graph which maps your where your mutations are!

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.